nfodor/sturdymongo/README.md

  - No time for establishing a proper TLS infrastructure.

 How to install mongodb with Sturdy Mongo:
+- copy `mongo-root-passwd.example` to `mongo-root-passwd` and edit it with the proper mongodb root password.
+- copy `mongo-user-passwd.example` to `mongo-user-passwd` and edit it with the proper mongodb user password.
-Spin up your terminal, git clone this repo, cd into it then run this:
+- Spin up your terminal, git clone this repo, cd into it then run this:
 `./create.sh`